-Private Scholarships: Source of Unclaimed Scholarships
+Private Scholarships: Potential Source of Unclaimed Scholarships

 - Some companies offer scholarship money to families through the workplace as part of the company's benefit plan.
 Parents should check with their Human Resources department to see if tuition reimbursement or scholarships are offered for dependent children.
 This type of scholarship falls most frequently into the "unclaimed scholarship" category.
 The reason is simple.
 If not enough people at the company have children embarking on their college education, monies set aside for the fund remain untapped in that particular year.

 Finding Your Pot of Gold

 The criteria for scholarships that go unclaimed is often unusual, and sometimes downright weird - leading to obscure scholarships often left unclaimed.
 There are, for example, private scholarships for students of various ethnic heritages with very specific interests.
 Often wealthy donors or families created these scholarships to honor a deceased family member whose interests and passions were unique or eccentric.
 Free scholarship listings provide easy ways to find many sources of scholarships, including the ones that are most likely to be overlooked.
 With diligence and perseverance, you can find them on your own.
 Try the following tips to help guide your search:

 - Start with your school college counseling or guidance counseling office.
-If your school doesn't have one, ask a teacher if the district has a central counseling resources.
+If your school doesn't have one, ask a teacher if the district has central counseling resources.
 These offices frequently subscribe to books, publications and databases that aren't available to the general public but contain a wealth of resources to help you.

 - Visit your local public library.
 Libraries too, like guidance offices, contain reference collections that include college and scholarship guides to help students.
 As a librarian for help guiding your search.

 - Call the financial aid offices of colleges to which you are applying.
 Explain what you need and request scholarship information and forms to apply.
 Financial aid offsets many aspects of college tuition, and financial aid offices are the hub for such funds on each college campus.

 - The College Board is a 100+ year old not-for-profit organization that helps students prepare for college.
-Their websites contains great information to help you pay for college.
+Their website contains great information to help you pay for college.
 Their free search tool lists hundreds of reliable sources for scholarships.